rstudio/rstudio/eclipse/README.txt

     - DynaTable: uses RPC
   Then press the Finish button.

+2) If you are using the Google Plugin for Eclipse (http://code.google.com/eclipse), enable it for 'gwt-user'

+  Right click the 'gwt-user' project and go to properties.
+Select Google->Web Toolkit, and check the box for 'Use Google Web Toolkit'.

+  Then, select Google->Web Application, and uncheck 'This project has a WAR directory'.
+Then press the "Apply" button.

-2) Dismiss the welcome tab if you are setting up an Eclipse workspace for the first time.
+3) Dismiss the welcome tab if you are setting up an Eclipse workspace for the first time.

   You should now have several new projects in your Eclipse workspace.